NYU-ICL/what-is-hdr/README.md

 **Code**

+Quick start with using our model can be found in `src/eval_model.py`.

 Function for evaluating the model are located in `src/model.m`, and a simple example located in `src/example.m`.

 To plot a figure similar to our teaser, use the function below: